jugeeya/UltimateTrainingModpack/README.md

 ## Frame Advantage

 Practice moves on shield to find out the frame advantage of the moves performed.
 Best used with Infinite Shield.
-Can also be used to find the advantage on hit to determine appropriate followups.

 ## Hitbox Visualization